Pascal’s Triangle Formula with Examples

 = 120

-So, let’s say C(5,3) or 5 choose 3 = 5! / 3!(5-3)!
+So, C(5, 3) or “5 choose 3” = 5! / 3!(5-3)!

 = 10

-Method 1: Building Pascal’s Triangle by the previous Row
+Method 1: Building Pascal’s Triangle by the Previous Row

-Step 1) Start the topmost Row with “1”.
+Step 1) Start the topmost row with “1”.

-Step 2) For the row “r”, “c” item will be the product of “c-1” and “c” the number of the “r-1” row.
+Step 2) For row “r”, element “c” will be the sum of column “c-1” and column “c” of row “r-1”.

-C++ Code of Pascal’s Triangle by the previous Row
+C++ Code of Pascal’s Triangle by the Previous Row

 #include <bits/stdc++.h> using namespace std; void printRow(int n) { int numbers[n][n]; for (int row = 0; row < n; row++) { for (int col = 0; col <= row; col++) { if (col == 0 || col == row) { numbers[row][col] = 1; } else { numbers[row][col] = numbers[row - 1][col - 1] + numbers[row - 1][col]; } cout << numbers[row][col] << "\t"; } cout << endl; } } int main() { int n; cout << "How many rows: "; cin >> n; printRow(n); }